vivek12345/babel-plugin-better-async-await/README.md

 }
 ```

-> If you are using babel-preset-env or @babel/env or babel-plugin-transform-async-to-generator, then ths order or presets matter
+> If you are using babel-preset-env or @babel/env or babel-plugin-transform-async-to-generator, then the order of presets matter

 ```json
 {